S19 (Cologne S-Bahn): History

 The route runs on the Cologne–Aachen line (opened by the Rhenish Railway Company between Cologne and Horrem in three stages between 1839 and 1841), the East Rhine Railway (opened to Troisdorf by the Rhenish Railway in 1870, with an extension to Cologne opened in 1874), the Cologne Airport loop (opened in 2004) and the Sieg Railway (opened by the Cologne-Minden Railway Company between 1859 and 1862).

 When the line was established in December 2014, it was mostly extending existing courses of the line S13 and giving them an own name for clarity reasons.
 With time, the S19 replaced many courses of the S13, eventually leading to the total replacement of the S13 through the S19.
-In 2025, it is planned to reestablish the S13 as an separate line to the S19.
+In 2025, it is planned to reestablish the S13 as a separate line to the S19.
 The S13 is planned to operate between Bonn-Beuel and Düren every 20 minutes, while the S19 is planned to operate between Au (Sieg) and Köln-Nippes every 20 minutes.